-I became a Gaucho at the University of California, Santa Barbara three years ago where I am currently pursuing my Ph.D in Economics.
+I became a Gaucho at the University of California, Santa Barbara almost four years ago where I am currently pursuing my Ph.D in Economics.
 While I am interested in a broad range of topics, my current work incorporates macroeconomic theory and econometric analysis.
-In particular, I am now working on assessing the robustness of the local projections method, migration patterns of married households since the 1960's, and the growth effects of aging populations in Europe.
+In particular, I am now working on imposing long-run restrictions using local projections, migration patterns of married households since the 1960's, and the growth effects of aging populations in Europe.
 In my work, I am always eager to learn from my colleagues and welcome the opportunity to explore new areas of research with others.
 Moreover, I frequently work with the Laboratory for Aggregate Economics and Finance in the production of their seasonal economic newsletters.

 In addition to my academic interests, I thoroughly enjoy the outdoors and staying active.
-On the weekends, I can be found surfing at Campus or Coal Oil Point or playing volleyball.
+When time permits, I can be found surfing at Campus or Coal Oil Point or playing volleyball.
 I am also an avid tennis player and enjoy squeezing in a quick match whenever possible.
-When longer breaks present themselves, I take every opportunity to see new places.
-My most recent trip took camping through Joshua Tree and Idyllwild.
+When longer breaks present themselves, I take every opportunity to visit and explore new places.